-COLA Preparation and Maintenance - includes Duke Energy labor, expenses and contract support for preparation of the Combined Construction and Operating License (COL) Application tendered to the Nuclear Regulatory Commission (NRC) on 12/13/07.
-The NRC determined the application was suitable for review and docketed the application on 02/25/08.
-Duke received the Lee COL in December 2016.
-A COL application scope freeze instituted in 2008, resulted in a significant backlog of changes that were deferred for post-COL inclusion into the Lee licensing basis.
-In 2017, Duke began the process of implementing the changes required to get the Lee COL aligned with the current AP1000 design.
+COLA Preparation - includes Duke labor, expenses and contract support for preparation of the Combined Construction and Operating License (COL) Application tendered to the Nuclear Regulatory Commission (NRC) on December 13, 2007.
+The NRC determined the application was suitable for review and docketed the application on February 25, 2008.

 NRC Review and Hearing Fees - includes the cost of the NRC review fees, Duke labor and expenses, contract labor and legal support required to support the NRC review of the Lee Nuclear Station COL application, and preparation for the Advisory Committee on Reactor Safeguards Subcommittee Hearing.
-Category also includes interactions with South Carolina Department of Health and Environmental Control (SCDHEC) and the US Army Corps of (USACE), as required to move the environmental permit applications forward.
+Category also includes interactions with South Carolina Department of Health and Environmental Control (SCDHEC) and the US Army Corps of Engineers (USACE), as required to move the environmental permit applications forward.
 The Lee project received the National Pollutant Discharge Elimination System (NPDES) Operations permit on July 17, 2013.
 The Final Environmental Impact Statement was issued by the NRC on December 23, 2013, and the 401Water Quality Certification was issued on January 2, 2014.
-The Final Environmental

-Impact Statement prepared by the U.S. Forest Service to support mitigation activities in Sumter National Forest was issued on December 5, 2014.
+The Final Environmental Impact Statement prepared by the U.S. Forest Service to support mitigation activities in Sumter National Forest was issued on December 5, 2014.
 Lee Nuclear Station received its USACE 404 Permit on September 29, 2015.

 Land and Right-of-Way Purchases - includes the purchase of land required for the Lee site and rail right-of-ways.
-Category also includes cost of purchasing additional land for a supplemental cooling pond in event of severe drought as well as costs for surveying the selected transmission right-of-way.
+Category also includes cost of purchasing additional land for a supplemental cooling pond in event of severe drought, as well as costs for surveying the selected transmission right-of-way.

-Pre-construction and Site Preparation - includes site activities to both prepare the site for construction and maintain the site.
+Pre-construction and Site Preparation - includes site activities to both maintain the site and prepare the site for construction.
 Site preparation activities included: dewatering and cleanup of the excavated area, site remediation activities required to identify and properly dispose of hazardous wastes, and costs associated with the demolition and removal of unusable structures.
 Necessary maintenance of existing rail bed and required Make-up Pond B spillway repair were completed.
 Engineering of offsite infrastructure for potable water, sewer, and rail spur; and, geotechnical evaluations (needed for engineering) have been completed.
 Engineering for bringing communications to the site is also included in this category.
 Engineering of necessary traffic improvements was brought to 85% completion by December 2013.
 Ongoing and continuing activities include: site security, utilities and miscellaneous site maintenance.

 Supply Chain, Construction Planning and Engineering - includes activities associated with working with the supplier to negotiate an Engineering, Procurement and Construction (EPC) agreement.
 Negotiations in 2008 did not result in an executed contract.
 Conceptual site specific engineering and construction planning activities necessary to develop a complete project definition are included in this category.
 Continuing construction planning activities serve to further develop construction plans and keep the construction plans in line with latest engineering.
-Detailed site specific engineering began in January, 2011, and was brought to 70% completion in December 2013.
+Detailed site specific engineering began in January 2011 and was brought to 70% completion in December 2013.
 Commercial building design activities started in June 2012.
 Design of the first six commercial buildings was completed in December 2013.